Is Bali good for beginner surfers?

 Where beginners should NOT go (yet)

-Timing matters too โ see the best time of year to surf in Bali.
-And for general Bali travel reading beyond the surf, Infoozle covers travel and more.
+Timing matters too, see .
+And for general Bali travel reading beyond the surf, broader travel guides covers travel and more.